yahoo/elide-spring-boot-example/README.md

          "containerPort": 8080
          }
       ],
-    iv.
-The security group created or used for the task , needs to have inbound rule for TCP custom port 8080 , CIDR block 0.0.0.0/0(open to everyone, or you can add your company's CIDR block if its an internal service)
+    4. The security group created or used for the task , needs to have inbound rule for TCP custom port 8080 , CIDR block 0.0.0.0/0(open to everyone, or you can add your company's CIDR block if its an internal service)

 ## Usage

 See [Elide's Getting Started documentation](https://elide.io/pages/guide/01-start.html).